nitesh585/Get_Block_Implementation/README.md

 - But if block is marked as delayed write, then a 20 seconds simulated asynchronous write has been done and after that block is available to allocate.
-- use brelse command to release the particular block.
 - use ```help``` command for further help.